-If any of the following properties is unset (or set to bad values), this feature will not run:
+If any of the following properties are set inappropriately, the Upload to Scan feature will not run:

-- upload.to.scan.enable.core must be "true" (without quotes) - upload.to.scan.max.file.size must be an integer greater than zero.
-It can be left black if you decide not to limit the size of the file. - upload.to.scan.scanner.alias must be a string.
+- upload.to.scan.enable.core must be "true" (without quotes). - upload.to.scan.max.file.size must be an integer greater than zero.
+Leave this property blank if you decide not to limit the size of the file. - upload.to.scan.scanner.alias must be a string.

-The core server handles all interactions with the user, the user will never directly access any scan server.
+The Core Server handles all interactions with the user; the user will never directly access a Scan Server.

-Uploaded files are managed by the core server as a simple array of bytes in memory (i.e., never written to disk), ensuring that potentially malicious files are never a threat to the core server.
+Uploaded files are managed by the Core Server as a simple array of bytes in memory (i.e., never written to disk), ensuring that potentially malicious files are never a threat to the Core Server.

-User uploads files through the FlexNet Code Insight application, using the standard HTTP file transfer, because the user must not require additional physical permissions or special access on any FlexNet Code Insight server and must not require any software beyond the web browser they use to access the FlexNet Code Insight application scanEngine.properties
+A user performs a standard HTTP file transfer to upload files through the Code Insight application.
+In general, users require no additional physical or special permissions to access any Code Insight server; and they need no other software aside from their web browser to access the Code Insight application.